 Margin trading is available on both platforms as well.
 Here the fee structures differ.
-Webull offers margin trading at interest rates of 6.99% and higher.
+Webull offers margin trading at interest rates of 6.99% for balance under $25,000 and 3.99% for balances over $3 million.
 Robinhood offers margin trading to subscribers who pay a $5 monthly fee for Robinhood Gold, and offers rates starting at 5%.

 Webull vs. Robinhood: Services & Features